atomicflag/angonoka/README.md

   - TaskID2
 ```

+A bare minimum task must have a name and a duration, all other parameters are optional.

 **name** can be any text, doesn't have to be unique.

 **duration** defines how long this task is expected to take.
 It should be chosen with respect to the average agent's performance, i.e. the performance value of 1.
 Most human-readable durations are accepted, "5 min", "24h", "3 weeks 2 days 42 seconds", etc.